The best metal detectors for gold at any budget

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-Metal is metal, right?
-Not quite.
 If you’re hoping to head out and find even a bit of treasure, then a metal detector for gold can make a huge difference.
 The best detectors are sensitive enough to distinguish between gold and ferrous metals, are often fully submersible, and can even find gold in difficult soils, such as mineralized black sand.
 Some detectors also come with special features, such as a gold-probability register that shows how likely a nugget might be gold or just a chunk of lead.
-Whatever your price point, sniff out a doubloon or three with the best metal detectors for gold.
+Our best overall pick, the XP Deus II, comes with bone-conduction headphones to listen to the world around you while questing for riches.
+With everything from cheap detectors to throw in your beach wagon for casual treasure hunts to professional metal detectors for intense days in the field, we’re exploring it all.
+These are the best metal detectors for gold to help you find that nugget, ring, or other treasure you’ve always dreamed of.

 How we chose the best metal detectors for gold